wwwredfish/CEWBS/README.md

 A Voxel Mesher for BabylonJS.
 Uses Greedy Triangle Meshing, based on http://mikolalysenko.github.io/MinecraftMeshes2/

-Pardon the incredibly immature name, I was having a bout of 12-year-old-ness for some reason.
-(I'm 23.)

 Voxel Format:
 ---
 A voxel (when passed to the engine) must consist of an x, y, and z position (front/back, top/down, left/right) respectively, an integer as an id, and any object for metadata.